janeczku/calibre-web/readme.md

 1. Create a `vendor` folder in the app root
 2. [Download](http://www.amazon.com/gp/feature.html?docId=1000765211) Amazon's KindleGen tool for your platform and place the binary named as `kindlegen` in this folder.

+## Docker image

+Calibre Web can be run as Docker container.
+The latest image is available on [Docker Hub](https://registry.hub.docker.com/u/janeczku/calibre-web/).